Emmvish/stable-infra/README.md

 ## Overview

-**@emmvish/stable-request** evolved from a focused library for resilient API calls to a comprehensive execution framework.
-Originally addressing API integration challenges, it expanded to include:
+**@emmvish/stable-request** evolved from a focused library for resilient API calls to a comprehensive workflow execution framework.
+Originally addressing **API integration challenges** via `stableRequest` function, it expanded to include:

-1. **Batch orchestration** via `stableApiGateway` for processing groups of mixed requests/functions
+- **Batch orchestration** via `stableApiGateway` for processing groups of mixed requests/functions
-2. **Phased workflows** via `stableWorkflow` for array-based multi-phase execution with dynamic control flow
+- **Phased workflows** via `stableWorkflow` for array-based multi-phase execution with dynamic control flow
-3. **Graph-based workflows** via `stableWorkflowGraph` for DAG execution with higher parallelism
+- **Graph-based workflows** via `stableWorkflowGraph` for DAG execution with higher parallelism
-4. **Generic function execution** via `stableFunction`, inheriting all resilience guards
+- **Generic function execution** via `stableFunction`, inheriting all resilience guards

 All four execution modes support the same resilience stack: retries, jitter, circuit breaking, caching, rate/concurrency limits, config cascading, shared buffers, trial mode, comprehensive hooks, and metrics.
 This uniformity makes it trivial to compose requests and functions in any topology.